 View my full disclosure policy.

 I really wish I had this project on video so you could see how I did it.
-This was all done before I started to make YouTube videos though, so I don’t have any footage of everything.
+This was all done before I started to make YouTube videos (my channel) though, so I don’t have any video footage of the process.

 - circular saw